JereKuusela/valheim-expand_world/publish/README.md

 - Change biome distribution.
 - Customize the world seed.
 - The minimap is generated in the background, lowering loading times.
-- Config sync to ensure all clients use the same settings (when "Locked" setting is enabled).
+- Config sync to ensure all clients use the same settings (when `Locked` setting is enabled).

 # Configuration